 About Rwanda Economy

 Rwanda is for the most part a continuation agriculture economy, however, the country produces and exports some of the finest tea and coffee in the world.
 That is not all Rwanda produces, other industries include sugar, fishing and flowers that are exported.
 For more information about Rwanda’s economy and investment opportunities available in Rwanda.

 Rwanda’s unit of currency is known as the Rwandan franc (RFR), which is sometimes also abbreviated to ‘Frw’ locally known as “mafaranga”.
 The only useful bank branch in the country is Banque de Kigali in the capital, which offers cash advances on credit cards and can change traveller’s cheques, neither of which is possible in the provinces.
 There are ATMs in Kigali, but they are not yet wired to an international network.
 Most banks and most bureau de change are usually closed on Saturday afternoon and Sunday.

 Passport and Visas

-A valid passport with visa is mandatory.
-In view of the bilateral agreements, nationals of the following countries may visit Rwanda without visa for a period up to 90 days: USA, UK, Germany, Canada, Uganda, Tanzania, Kenya, Burundi, Democratic Republic of Congo, Sweden, Mauritius, South Africa and Hong Kong.
-Visas can be applied for online or bought upon arrival.
+A valid passport with a visa is mandatory.
+In view of the bilateral agreements, nationals of the following countries may visit Rwanda without a visa for a period of up to 90 days: USA, UK, Germany, Canada, Uganda, Tanzania, Kenya, Burundi, Democratic Republic of Congo, Sweden, Mauritius, South Africa and Hong Kong.
+Visas can be applied online or bought upon arrival.